-Following are a handful of action points to consider, for new administrations to help ensure that the government functions as one entity:
+The following are a handful of action points to consider, for new administrations to help ensure that the government functions as one entity:

-- 1. Prior to inauguration, identify which of the new governor's priorities can be accomplished by single agencies and which require crossagency collaboration.
-Transition teams should be set up to include a group that is specifically organized to identify and establish a means to accomplish cross-agency goals and the integration of personnel, policy, and management objectives. - 2.
-Involve the legislature in forming goals that cut across a variety of agencies.
-Just as the U.S. Congress has passed legislation that requires cross-agency priority (CAP) goals, state and local legislators can play a decisive role in accomplishing the same thing.
-One of the primary tools that lawmakers can use is programmatic funding, with which they can endow enterprise mission initiatives instead of a series of individual stovepipe goals.
+Early in the first months in office, an important step is to identify which of the new governor's priorities can be accomplished by single agencies and which require crossagency collaboration.
+Executive branch teams should include a group that is specifically organized to identify and establish a means to accomplish cross-agency goals and the integration of personnel, policy, and management objectives.

-3. Build support for coordinated goals and activity among agencies.
+- 2. Involve the legislature in forming goals that cut across a variety of agencies.
+Just as the U.S. Congress has passed legislation that requires cross-agency priority (CAP) goals, state and local legislators can play a decisive role in accomplishing the same task.
+One of the primary tools that lawmakers can use is programmatic funding, with which they can endow enterprise mission initiatives instead of a series of individual stovepipe goals. - 3.
+Build support for coordinated goals and activity among agencies.
 Central to this goal is the appointment of cabinet secretaries who have a dedication to working with their counterparts.
-We recently talked with Bob Oglesby, the commissioner of general services in Tennessee, a state which has been very successful at developing a shared services platform for operations.
-At the beginning of Gov. Bill Haslam's first term, "the plan and vision" of a shared services platform ran into some obstacles because some of the appointed commissioners "weren't supportive of that idea," Oglesby told us.
+When we wrote the original 2018 version of this report, we talked with Bob Oglesby, then commissioner of general services in Tennessee, a state which has had a history of developing shared services platforms for operations.
+At the beginning of former Gov. Bill Haslam's first term, "the plan and vision" of a shared services platform ran into some obstacles because some of the appointed commissioners "weren't supportive of that idea," Oglesby told us.
 Asking appointees questions prior to appointment might uncover reasons to choose differently.
 "You'd want to understand how they run their businesses.
-Are they focused on customer service and citizen value or are they worried about control or building their own empire?"16 approach.
-It helps loosen an agency's grip on its own data and focuses on the benefits of sharing data with others.
+Are they focused on customer service and citizen value or are they worried about control or building their own empire?"15